grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Hey, offer all the advice you want, but I'm the one who puts the fuckin' torch to my boat, got it?"

-"Good by fuckin' me.
+"Good by me.
 I'll leave ya stupid fuckers too it.
 I got my own welding to do."
 Chips gave them a casual salute and made her way along the gangway to the _Prospect_.

-"I'll get Gregory digging through that scrap steel, see if he can find that tube she was talkin' about," said Owen.
+"I'll get Gregory digging through that scrap steel, see if he can find that tube she was talkin' about," Owen said.

 [//]: # (----- invisible character break)

 [//]: # (### They weld the mating collar)

 This was going to be an extremely tough job.
 Not as tough as welding the pressure hull back together under water like Chips was currently doing, Owen reminded himself, but nobody would do this job on the _Gnat_ if they did not have to.
 Owen had wheeled the welding rig across the gangway, and that had only been modestly harrowing.
-Connecting it to the _Gnat's_ questionable electrical system and lashing it to the sloshing hull of the _Gnat_ had been somewhat more so.
-Owen set Shakes up with everything he needed handing him tools one-by-one, like a nurse supporting a surgeon opening a consumptive rib cage.
+Connecting it to the _Gnat's_ questionable electrical system and lashing it to the sloshing hull had been somewhat more so.
+Owen set Shakes up with everything he needed, handing him tools one-by-one like a nurse supporting a surgeon opening a consumptive rib cage.

 The ocean chop was not horrendous, but it was enough that the _Gnat_ rolled back and forth under them.
 Owen had locked huge iron clamps in place that held the work material to the sail.
 The water washing over the deck would sometimes smack up against the sail and shoot up right where Shakes would be welding.

 Shakes stood astride his boat lolling in the surface of the sea in the same way one might stand on a mountain top.
 He took a pinch of dried leaves from the pouch in his jacket pocket and stuck them between his teeth.
 He lit a cigarette, and put it to his lips.
 He leveled the mask on his head, and slipped the heavy welding gloves onto his hands.
 He picked up the torch, and standing straight up, opened his arms wide and closed his eyes.
-He took long slow breathes through gapped lips aside his cigarette, and his breaths rattling a little with the spittle coming up to enzymatically dismantle the dried leaves.
-He cleared his mind, focused on his breathing.
+He took long slow breaths through gapped lips aside his cigarette, his breathing rattling a little with the spittle coming up to enzymatically dismantle the leaves in his cheek.
+He cleared his mind and focused on his breathing.
 He felt the swell and rhythm of the ocean, the time of it marked out by the clink of the adjustable wrenches hanging from his belt.
 He called the gods of steady hands and perfect welds to him.

 He opened his eyes, spit the remaining half of cigarette off into the ocean, leaned over, and flipped the welding mask down.